Everest Base Camp Trek Distance, Difficulty, Altitude

 Changes in Lukla flight (Updated 2020)

 In 2019, the Kathmandu airport (TIA) runway was renovated and expanded causing all Lukla flights to be operated from Ramechap airport.
 This new change in Lukla flight was announced as a temporary arrangement for 3 months but due to the ease of flight operation to Lukla from Ramechap airport, the civil aviation authority of Nepal (CAAN) carried on with using Ramechap airport until this date.

 Ramechap airport is a STOL airport located 150 km east of Kathmandu, 4 hrs drive.
 The flight time from Ramechap airport to Luka airport is only about 12 minutes and the chances of flight cancellations and delays are very slim as compared to from Kathmandu airport.
 However, keeping a contingency day for any delays can prevent you from missing your international flights.
-As someone once said, ”Nothing works the way it should be in Nepal.
-Prepare for the worst and leave wiggle rooms for when that happens”.
+As someone once said, ”Nothing works the way it should in Nepal.
+Prepare for the worst and leave wiggle room for when that happens”.